nicfv/Me/docs/blog/posts/2022-06-07-name-availability.md

 ---
 # Letter Combinations

-## Intro

 Have you ever tried to sign up for something, and you get this frustrating message?

 > Username unavailable!
 Try again.

+If you have an idea of how many accounts are signed up on that website, you can use some math tricks to find out how to find a good username without being forced to guess over and over.

+<!-- more -->

+## Intro

 One of the first things you need in order to set up an account on any website is a unique username and a good password.
 One of the first things you need in order to set up a website is a unique domain name.
 Ideally, good usernames and domain names are easy to spell and remember.
-We can use some math tricks to find out how to find a good username without guessing over and over.

 A username (including email addresses) is a combination of letters, numbers, and sometimes special characters are also allowed.
 Sometimes they start with `@`.
 A domain name is a combination of numbers, letters, and possibly hyphens ending in a top level domain (TLD), for example, `.com`.
 A password *should* be a combination of letter, numbers, *and* special characters, and usually case-sensitive.
 Good usernames and domain names are hard to obtain, and becoming exceedingly rare.
 Are there any left?
 Also, what makes a good password?

-<!-- more -->

 ## Name Analysis